 Shine your light at the Firestarter Youth Festival, running from the 17th to 21stAugust, at the Ardwhallan Outdoor Education Centre.
 Firestarter is the Island’s only festival catering exclusively for teenagers, described as three weeks of entertainment crammed into five days.
 Festival Coordinator, Graeme Brooks said: "I've been working with Firestarter for a few years now and I say this every year, but every year it's true: this one is going to be the best festival yet.
 The new site means some great new activities, alongside all the usual awesome music and crazy activities.
 The only drawback is that we have a limited number of tickets available because of the smaller size of the site, so we expect them to sell out pretty quickly.
 Book now so you don't miss out!"
 The festival will feature a wide ... read more

 June 29th 2012

 Date of wedding and location My wedding ceremony took place at 1pm, the 29th June 2012 at Kakabeka Falls Provincial Park, in Canada.
 The ceremony location was at a scenic lookout over the falls.
 Kakabeka Falls is considered the Niagara Falls of the North and plunges 40m over sheer cliffs and some of the oldest fossils in the world.
 This is also the location where we got engaged, on December 10th 2011.
 How we met I met Terry as an exchange student at Brock University, Ontario in 2006.
 I had come over for a semester from England (Keele University).
-Originally I had planned to go to Tennessee University.
-Terry and I were in the same history class.
-However, it was only the very last week of my time in Canada that he plucked up the courage ... read more
+Originally I had planned to go to Tennessee University, but circumstances changed and I ended up heading to Canada.
+Terry and I were in the same history class at Brock.
+However, it was only the very last ... read more